Ascensus Security Overview

 - Only make online purchases using secure sites that encrypt your information.
-Instead of following links, go directly to the store’s website and navigate to find the special sale items.
+Instead of following links, go directly to the store’s website.
 To help ensure that your information is protected when shopping or banking online, look for an icon that looks like an unbroken key or closed padlock at the bottom of your web browser or within the address bar.
 When you are asked to provide payment information, the beginning of the site’s web address should change from “http” to “https”, indicating that the purchase is encrypted or secured.

 - Never access a website from a link in a suspicious email.